mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 For consistency with other ADO.NET providers, MySqlConnector will throw `InvalidOperationException` (instead of `MySqlException`) for various precondition checks that indicate misuse of the API (and not a problem related to MySQL Server).

+### Fixed Bugs

-### Bugs present in Connector/NET that are fixed in MySqlConnector
+The following bugs in Connector/NET are fixed by switching to MySqlConnector.

 * [#37283](https://bugs.mysql.com/bug.php?id=37283), [#70587](https://bugs.mysql.com/bug.php?id=70587): Distributed transactions are not supported
 * [#50773](https://bugs.mysql.com/bug.php?id=50773): Can't use multiple connections within one TransactionScope